VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

   Registrant may also be an Attendee.

-- **User.** A User is a person such as an Attendee, Registrant, Speaker, Volunteer who is associated with a conference.
+- **User.** A User is a person such as an Attendee, Registrant, Speaker, or Volunteer who is associated with a conference.
 Each User has a unique Record Locator code that the User can use to access User specific information in the system.
 For example, a Registrant can use a Record Locator code to access her Orders, an Attendee can use a Record